MicrosoftDocs/Viva/Viva/glint/start/program-types-templates.md

 #### Culture survey template

-- **Purpose** - Uses Viva Glint's People Science team's identified measureable elements of current culture that are important to driving people and organizational success.
+- **Purpose** - Uses Viva Glint's People Science team's identified measurable elements of current culture that are important to driving people and organizational success.
 - **Recommended frequency** - Recommended as a recurring survey launching every few years or so depending on how quickly the organization is changing
 - **Target groups for results** - Senior leadership and above
 - **Feedback providers** - All eligible employees